strager/b-cc/PATTERNS.md

   This vtable cannot be expressed in C++ or Java without a separate class.

+* Separation of concerns.
+A value does not need to be tied to a particular vtable.
+If there are multiple ways to serialize or deserialize a value, or replicate and deallocate a value, or order two values, different vtables can be used.

 ## Virtual Replication and Deallocation

 Sometimes, values need to be copied or persisted in a